-“Spring is a great time to refocus yourself and your family toward making healthy choices so you can enjoy the seasonal changes that come with the longer days,” says Jennifer Black, MD, a primary care physician at Scripps Clinic Carmel Valley.
+“Spring is a great time to refocus yourself and your family toward making healthy choices so you can enjoy the seasonal changes that come with the longer days,” says Rio Dickens-Celestin, MD, an internal medicine physician at Scripps Clinic Carmel Valley.

 Try these simple ways to jumpstart your spring cleaning.